Mitrovica, Kosovo: Kosovo war and city division

-Kosovo's independence
+After Kosovo's independence

 Tensions rose considerably in the city of Mitrovica after Kosovo declared independence on 17 February 2008.
 Some 150 Kosovo Serb police officers refused to take orders from the ethnic Albanian authorities and were suspended.
 Serb protesters prevented ethnic Albanian court employees from crossing the bridge over the Ibar River.
 UN police raided and seized the courthouse on 14 March using tear gas against Serbs and leaving some of them wounded.
 The explosion of a hand-grenade injured several UN and NATO staff on 17 March; UN forces were later withdrawn from the northern part of Mitrovica.

 The Serbian minority initially formed the Community Assembly of Kosovo and Metohija in the city, but it has no police force.
 Serbs refused to accept the jurisdiction of Kosovo courts.

 Kosovar leaders have expressed concern over the future of the region, stating their commitment to keep Mitrovica part of Kosovo and prevent crime or war there.
 With the 2013 Brussels Agreement Kosovo Serbs accepted the Pristina-run police force and courts and vote on ballots with republic of Kosovo logos.
 Elected Serbs swear oaths to Republic of Kosovo.

 Since 2012 the northern and the southern part of the city, and in particular the New Bridge over the Ibar River are patrolled 24/7 by Italian Carabinieri from KFOR-MSU.

 Demography

-The city of Mitrovica in 2011 had 84,235 inhabitants, 71,909 of which were living in the southern municipality, while 12,326 in North Mitrovica municipality.
-Since the 2011 census was not applied in the now four Serb-majority municipalities in North Kosovo, the data from an Update in 2008–2009 conducted by Kosovo Agency of Statistics (KAS) has been taken as official data for North Mitrovica municipality, as well as for the towns of Zvečan, Leposavić and Zubin Potok.
-According to KAS, 58,458 inhabitants were living in the urban area of the city: 46,132 of them in southern municipality, 12,326 in the north.
+The city of Mitrovica in 2024 had 72,662 inhabitants, 64,742 of which were living in the southern municipality, while 7,920 in North Mitrovica municipality.
+Kosovo Agency of Statistics, in cooperation with international experts, has evaluated the population in the four Serb-majority municipalities of North Kosovo.
+This assessment was necessary due to a significant boycott of the census, driven by calls from Serbian political entities.
+Based on this evaluation, North of Mitrovica in 2024 had 7,920 inhabitants.

+According to KAS, in 2011, 58,458 inhabitants were living in the urban area of the city: 46,132 of them in southern municipality, 12,326 in the north.

-The Kosovo war and post-war conflicts, the destruction of economy, especially the operating stoppage of industrial sector, as well as other socio-economic factors, have influenced in the high emigration (whether internal, or external).
-While from 1948 (32,800 inhabitants) the city had a continual high growth of population, by tripling it in 1991 (104,885 inhabitants), in 2011 in Mitrovica were living only 84,235 inhabitants, a decrease from 19,29% from 1991.
+The Kosovo war and post-war conflicts, the destruction of economy, especially the operating stoppage of industrial sector, as well as other socio-economic factors, have influenced high emigration (both internal and external).
+After 1948 (32,800 inhabitants) the city had continual high population growth tripling by 1991 to 104,885 inhabitants, but in 2011 only 84,235 inhabitants were living in Mitrovica, a decrease of 19.29% from 1991.

-In 2015, a wave of mass migration of about 100,000 Kosovo people towards Western Europe declined the total population of Kosovo for almost 5%.
-During this period, 4,889 people fled south Mitrovica, which resulted in a population drop to 68,400 inhabitants.
-In 2015 the population of North Mitrovica municipality was slightly increased to 12,223 inhabitants.
+In 2015, a wave of mass migration of approximately 100,000 Kosovo people occurred towards Western Europe with the total population of Kosovo declining by almost 5%.
+During this period, 4,889 people fled south Mitrovica, which resulted in a population decline to 68,400 inhabitants.
+By 2015 the population of North Mitrovica municipality slightly increased to 12,223 inhabitants.
 In total, according to Kosovo Agency of Statistics estimation, at the end of 2015, 80,623 people were living in the city of Mitrovica.